Jack-Huynh/onlineShop/README.md

 # onlineShop
-## This is a full-stack web application for selling sneakers.
+## This is a full-stack website for selling sneakers.
 It includes an admin page and a customer page, allowing customers to browse and purchase sneakers while providing administrators with the ability to manage inventory and orders.
 ---
 ### Technologies Used
 This web application was built using the following technologies: